 - Continue cooking the mixture for another 2-3 minutes until all the moisture is gone and the mixture is nicely roasted.

 Let the mixture cool and grind to a fine paste.
 Add water if required, to make the paste.
 I used about ½ cup of water to make the paste.

 - Store in a glass or plastic container and refrigerate.
 It stays fresh for at least a week.
 If freezing, it can be frozen in an ice tray.
 Once the paste freezes, remove from the tray and store in a freezer bag.
 These cubes can be directly added to the curry or can be thawed in the microwave by heating it for 30-60 seconds.

 - I usually freeze the paste in small container.
 When needed, the paste can be microwaved for a minute to thaw and used in the curry.
 But what I usually do is, leave it out on the countertop for an hour OR keep it in the fridge the night before to thaw the paste.
 Once thawed, this paste stays fresh for at least 2-4 days in the fridge.
 There are times when I have stored it in the fridge for up to a week after thawing it.

 How to use the paste:

 - When cooking the curry, add this paste after sautéing onions and ginger garlic paste.
 Or can add it along with ginger garlic paste.
-Depending on the quantity of the curry, use 1 – 2 tbsp of the paste.
+Depending on the quantity of the curry, use 1 – 2 tablespoon of the paste.

 - The spices that go into this paste are subjective to once preference.
 For convenience, I also add the whole garam masala to the paste mixture and this way I do not have to prepare garam masala powder separately.